DrDaveTurner/HPC-User/episodes/introduction.md

 a means to seek out more information.

 ::::::::::::::::::::::::::::::::::::: keypoints
-- This lesson will help to understand basic concpets affecting performance in programming.
+- This lesson will help to understand basic concepts affecting performance in programming.
 ::::::::::::::::::::::::::::::::::::::::::::::::